BHGC/website/content/join/index.md

 <% } else if (phase == "closed") { %>

-## Next chance to join the club is fall 2025, details TBD
+## Next chance to join the club is fall 2026, details TBD

-Signup happens once a year, typically in early September (after the Labor Day weekend), and only in person.
+Signup happens once a year, typically in mid/late September (after the Labor Day weekend), and only in person.
+Dates will be posted once finalized, typically late Aug.

 As a rough guide, see previous years below (note that the Spring 2018 lesson set was an exception).
 See also the [About] page.

 <small>
-<em>Last updated: September 27, 2023</em>
+<em>Last updated: July 20, 2026</em>
 </small>
 <% } %>

 ## Previous years

+### Signup dates 2025

+* Thurs Sept 11 @ 12-3pm: Chat with active hang gliding students and pilots.
+Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
+Look for the hang glider.
+* Tues Sept 16 @ 1:30-5pm: Chat with active hang gliding students and pilots.
+Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
+Look for the hang glider.
+* Wed Sept 17 @ 12-5pm: Chat with active hang gliding students and pilots.
+Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
+Look for the hang glider.
+* **Wed Sept 17 @ 8:00pm**, Hearst Memorial Mining Building Room 390, UC Berkeley: **SIGNUP MEETING.**

 ### Signup dates 2024